NaserParhizkar/docs/source/includes/_usermanagement.md

 ### From cache

-When a user logged in, we store a local version of the providers list attached to this user so you can access it directly in the `user` object.
+When a user logs in, we store a local version of the providers list attached to his/her account so you can access it directly in the `user` object.

 <br style="clear:both;">
 <div class="code-block Javascript"><pre><code class="highlight javascript">var user = User.getIdentity();